DomenicoBarb/Employee-Tracker/README.md

 ## Usage:

-Type "node index.js" to run the application.
+Type "node index" or "node index.js" to run the application.

 ## Screenshot:
 ![Screenshot of Application](./assets/images/screenshot.png)